nofxx/mongoid-geospatial/README.md

 * an ordered hash with longitude as the first item and latitude as the second item; this hash does not have include the latitude and longitude keys
 * anything with the a method #to_xy or #to_lng_lat that converts itself to  [long, lat] array

-_Note : the convention of having longitude as the first coordinate may vary for other libraries.
+_Note: the convention of having longitude as the first coordinate may vary for other libraries.
 For instance, Google Maps often refer to "LatLng".
-Make sure you keep those differences in mind_
+Make sure you keep those differences in mind._

 We store data in the DB as a [x, y] array then reformat when it is returned to you